BEST Vegan Pho Recipe you can find online!

 - Chili oil

-Toast all spices in a dry skillet over medium-high heat to release its aroma, about 2 to 3 minutes.
+- Toast all spices in a dry skillet over medium-high heat to release their aroma, about 2 to 3 minutes.
 Remove from skillet and set aside.

-In same skillet, place onion and ginger.
-Roast them over high heat, until their surfaces are blackened, charred, and oozing its juice, about 8 to 10 minutes.
-Remove from heat, set side.
+- In the same skillet, place onion and ginger.
+Roast them over high heat, until their surfaces are blackened, charred, and oozing their juice, about 8 to 10 minutes.
+Remove from heat, and set aside.

-Meanwhile, cook your rice noodles by following directions of package you’re using.
-When rice noodles are cooked, strain, rinse under room temp water, and let it air dry for 20 to 30 minutes.
+- Meanwhile, cook your rice noodles by following the directions of the package you’re using.
+When rice noodles are cooked, strain, rinse under room temp water, and let them air dry for 20 to 30 minutes.

-When broth is ready, remove all solid ingredients from broth and season with mushroom soy sauce, Yondu, sugar, and salt.
-Add fried tofu and mushrooms to broth.
+- When broth is ready, remove all solid ingredients from the broth and season with mushroom soy sauce, Yondu, sugar, and salt.
+Add fried tofu and mushrooms to the broth.
 Bring it to boil over medium-high heat to cook mushrooms and tofu then remove from heat.

 - Cook Time: 1 hour